olwmc/Graveyard/README.md

 # Random projects and code for me to store

 ### (Almost) Working chip8 emulator
-A chip8 emulator that I stopped working on after about a day and a half.
+A chip8 emulator.
 Used this as a way to learn some more parsing techniques, not really as a full project.

 ### Snake written in C and SDL
 This was my first time using SDL, so hopefully I'll look back on it later and realize how terrible it is.